-When it comes to marketing, there’s no one-size-fits-all solution.
+When it comes to marketing budget allocation, there’s no one-size-fits-all solution.
 The right approach depends on your specific business goals and objectives.
 That said, there are some general principles you can follow when allocating your marketing budget to ensure you’re getting the most bang for your buck.

 1. Start with a solid foundation.

 Before you start spending money on fancy marketing gimmicks, make sure you’ve got the basics covered.
 This includes having a well-designed website, a strong social media presence, and high-quality content that accurately reflects your brand voice and message.
 Once you’ve got these key foundation pieces in place, you can start thinking about ways to reach new audiences and expand your reach.